 Descrizione

-Fedele riflesso della complessità del suo terroir d'origine, Château Pédesclaux è uno dei migliori vini di Pauillac.
-Sensuale, denso, profondo, fresco e teso, questo rosso di questa annata segue le orme delle annate classiche e ha un grande potenziale di invecchiamento
+Fedele riflesso della complessità del suo terroir di origine, Château Pédesclaux è uno dei migliori vini di Pauillac.
+Sensuale, denso, profondo, fresco e con tensione, questo rosso di questa annata segue le orme delle sue annate classiche e ha un grande potenziale di invecchiamento

 Dettagli del prodotto